Back

 The Dual-Applicant Angle (CELPIP's Single Strongest Edge)

 CELPIP-General is the only test designated by both IRCC for Canadian permanent residence and DHA for Australian visas, so the same result feeds both government files.
-Your CLB band feeds the Canadian CRS calculator, and your DHA tier feeds the Australian points calculator from the exact same per-skill scores.
+Your CLB band feeds the Canadian CRS calculator and your DHA tier feeds the Australian points calculator from the exact same per-skill scores.

 PTE doesn't work this way.
 PTE Academic is the variant DHA accepts for Australian visas; PTE Core is the variant IRCC accepts for Canadian PR.
 They aren't interchangeable.
 A PTE candidate applying to both countries prepares for two different test versions and pays both fees.

 From what we've seen on Celpify, dual-country applicants who pick CELPIP early in their planning skip a second test-prep cycle entirely.
 Whether that matters depends on your timeline.
-If you've decided on Canada first and Australia is only a possibility for later, the dual-applicant edge matters less.
+If you're decided on Canada first and Australia is only a possibility for later, the dual-applicant edge matters less.
 If both files are live at once, it's hard to argue against the single-test path.

 CELPIP vs PTE for Australia: Common Questions